usdoj-crt/crt-portal/README.md

 Finally, `nvm use && npm install`

-Now to compile the sass files into css, run:
+Now to hot reload the Javascript and SCSS, in a separate window from your "docker-compose up" command, run

-    npm run gulp:watch
+    npm start

 Also note, that the staticfiles folder is the destination of all static assets when you or a script runs `manage.py collectstatic` so don't make your changes there, or they will be overwritten.